 National Insurance rates

 National Insurance bands and rates are some of the most confusing around – not least because things are different for employees, sole traders and limited company directors.
 We have an article to help you understand them – “Self-employed National Insurance explained”.
 National Insurance Contributions (NICs) are usually calculated weekly based on your earnings, rather than annually.
-We’ve included both in the table below.
+We’ve included both in the table below and you can get an estimate of your contributions with our free calculator.

 Employee National Insurance contributions (Class 1)